devopscloudorg/azure-hdp/README.md

 The focus on the current version is to automate creation of the infrastructure.
 Future versions will include best practices for disk alignment to optimize for most applications.

+We have tested these scripts to validate settings - but please use caution and review all scripts before you deploy.

+Since this is a framework, you have the luxury to select all or parts of the framework to ease the development of your infrastructure setup.

+Finally, give feedback, add suggestions and updates!
+We welcome input that will improve this for all!

+A few notes about the structure:

 docs Directory contains documentation you can use to execute the scripts.
+You will find both PDF and Word versions of the documentation.

-posh Diretory contains the PowerShell scripts you can use to provision HDP Cluster on Linux VM's
+posh Diretory contains the PowerShell scripts you can use to provision HDP Cluster on Linux VM's.

-bash Directory contians the bash scripts you can use to provision HDP Cluster on Linux VM's
+bash Directory contians the bash scripts you can use to provision HDP Cluster on Linux VM's.

 ##PowerShell to deploy the infrastructure
-If you prefer PowerShell you can follow the instructions located in docs\Hadoop on Azure Virtual Machines Process.pdf High level steps will be added here...
+If you prefer PowerShell you can follow the instructions located in docs\Hadoop on Azure Virtual Machines Process.pdf High level steps for creating the cluster using the PowerShell method are as follows:

-1. Create the Management Node: Execute 1_Management_Node.ps1
+1. Create the Management Node: Execute 1_Management_Node.ps1.
+This step will create the Affinity Group, Virtual Network, Storage Account, and the Management virtual machine
-	a.
-Create the Affinity Group (if it doesn’t exist)
-	b.
-Create the Virtual Network (if it doesn’t exist)
-	c.
-Create the Storage Account (if it doesn’t exist)
-	d.
-Create the Management virtual machine
-2. Create the Master Node: Execute 2_Master_Node.ps1
+2. Create the Master Node with the PowerShell script.
-3. Manually configure the Management and Master nodes
-	a.
-Set root passwords
-	b.
-Set up passwordless SSH between the Management Node and the Master Node
-	c.
-Set various server configurations to meet HDP requirements
+3. Manually configure the Management and Master nodes.
+Set root passwords, set up passwordless SSH between the Management Node and the Master Node, and set various server configurations to meet HDP requirements.
-	d.
-Add disk mount script
-4. Prepare the Master Node for provisioning
+4. Prepare the Master Node for provisioning by running waagent.
-	a.
-Update waagent.conf
-	b.
-Run waagent –deprovision
 5. Create the Windows Azure Master Image
-	a.
-Stop the Master Node
-	b.
-Capture an image
-6. Execute 3_Cluster_Nodes
-	a.
-Creates multiple Windows Azure Virtual Machines using the Master Node image
+6. Execute 3_Cluster_Nodes  to create multiple Windows Azure Virtual Machines using the Master Node image.
-7. Update /etc/hosts and mount drives
+7. Run scripts to update /etc/hosts and mount drives on the cluster machines.
-8. Install Ambari on Management Node
+8. Install Ambari on Management Node.
 9. Install HDP using Ambari